Collision-induced flavor instability in dense neutrino gases with energy-dependent scattering: Introduction

 In this work, we focus on the collision-induced flavor conversions in homogeneous and isotropic neutrino gases.
 We first follow the pioneering work of Johns \cite{Johns:2021qby} and solve the flavor evolution in a mono-energetic neutrino gas.
-By comparing the numerical and analytical solutions, we demonstrate the dependence of the collision-induced instability on the matter density, the neutrino density, and the neutrino collision rates (Sec.~\ref{sec:mono}).
+By comparing the numerical and analytical solutions, we demonstrate the dependence of the collision-induced instability on the effective mixing angle and the density of the neutrino (Sec.~\ref{sec:mono}).
 We then consider the effect of energy-dependent neutrino scattering and derive a simple expression for the exponential growth rate of the collision-induced flavor instability for which we also provide a few illustrative numerical examples (Sec.~\ref{sec:ces}).
 We conclude by summarizing our results and discussing their implications (Sec.~\ref{sec:conclusions}).